bwgartner/PASS-Summit/2020/Demo-Ensuring_availability_of_SQL_Server_in_Azure/ReadMe.md

 * Azure
   - Have a portal account with access to resources
 * [SUSE CaaS Platform](https://www.suse.com/products/caas-platform/)
-  - Have the respective [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) to access the cluster resources with and respective [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
+  - Have the respective [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) to access the cluster resources with respective [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)

 ## Preparation: